-The first PRINCE2 process is Starting up a Project (SU), which takes place prior to the project, is designed to assure the key stakeholders that it will be a reasonable and rewarding undertaking.
-The trigger for SU is the project mandate, a document provided by the commissioning organization (often corporate/programme management) to explain the reasons and objectives for the project, as well as, in some cases, high-level estimations of time and cost.
+The first PRINCE2 process is starting up a project, which takes place prior to the project, is designed to assure the key stakeholders that it will be a reasonable and rewarding undertaking.
+The trigger for starting up a project is the project mandate, a document provided by the commissioning organization (often corporate/programme management) to explain the reasons and objectives for the project, as well as, in some cases, high-level estimations of time and cost.

-The SU process is carried out once on each project, and is oriented towards gaining the authorization necessary for initiating the project.
-This authorization constitutes the trigger for Initiating a Project (IP), which is the second PRINCE2 process.
+The starting up a project process is carried out once on each project, and is oriented towards gaining the authorization necessary for initiating the project.
+This authorization constitutes the trigger for initiating a project, which is the second PRINCE2 process.

 Appoint the Executive and the Project Manager

 The very first project activity is the appointment of both an Executive, who will be responsible for continued business justification on the project and for representing the interests of the business stakeholder on the Project Board, and a Project Manager, to whom the Executive delegates day-to-day management of the project.